-The day had emerged warm and clear.
+The day had emerged warm and clear at the world famous Cincinnati Zoo & Botanical Garden.
 The cloudless sky coupled with heat implied that the thick of August was ready to close the door and let the autumn winds rustle in.

 Minutes before 9:00 AM, when all the final scampering around had reached a calm, the zookeepers did their final prep before the gates would open to the public.